evidentlyai/evidently/docs/book/installation/cloud_account.md

 ## 3. Create a Team

 Click on the **Teams** icon on the left menu.
-Create a Team and give it a name, such as "Personal."
+Create a Team and give it a name.

-Teams help organize your work on different use cases.
-Every Project that you create exists within a given Team.
+{% hint style="info" %}
+**Do I always need a Team?** Yes.
+Every Project must exist inside a Team.
+Teams help organize your work on different use cases and serve as Project "folders".
 You can create multiple Teams inside the Organization and add other users to the Teams.
+If you work alone, simply create a "Personal" team.

-Now, you are all set to start using Evidently Cloud!
+{% endhint %}

 # Access Token

 You will need an access token to interact with Evidently Cloud from your Python environment.

-Click the **Key** icon in the left menu to go.
-Generate and save the token securely. ([Token page](https://app.evidently.cloud/token)).
+Click the **Key** icon in the left menu to open the ([Token page](https://app.evidently.cloud/token)).
+Generate and save the token securely.

 This is optional; you can also work from the user interface.

-Now, you can create your first Project and start sending the data and running evaluations!
+Now, you are all set to start using Evidently Cloud!
+You can create your first Project and run an evaluation.